 First, it is important to check the deceased did not leave a Will.
-If there was a Will this sets out who has authority over the Estate and therefore who is allowed to apply for the Grant of Probate.
-If you are not sure if there was a Will you could try checking with the following:
+If there is a Will this sets out who has authority to deal with the Estate and therefore who is allowed to apply for the Grant of Probate.
+If you are not sure whether there's a Will you could try checking with the following:

-If there is no Will, there rules in regards to the priority for who is allowed to apply for the Letter of Administration.
-These are called the Rules of Intestacy.
-The person that is highest up on this list is always the person that should make the application.
+If there is no Will, inheritance laws called the Rules of Intestacy will determine who is allowed to apply for the Letter of Administration.
+These rules place the deceased's relatives in order of priority.
+The person that is highest up on this list is the person that should make the application.

 The Rules of Intestacy place relatives in the following order:

 - The married partner or civil partner of the person who has died